Boy Blue (Fables): Return to the Homelands

 After Pinocchio is dismembered during "The March of the Wooden Soldiers," Blue leaves for the Homelands, taking the Vorpal Sword, the Witching Cloak and Pinocchio's puppet body.
 Most of Blue's exploits there are detailed in "Homelands."
-The Witching Cloak acts as Blue's impregnable armor; it cannot not be burned, stretched or ripped; it provides endless personal carrying capacity, and it gives its wearer shape-shifting abilities.
+The Witching Cloak acts as Blue's armor.
+It cannot be burned, stretched, or ripped, provides endless storage, and it gives its wearer shape-shifting abilities.
 Blue spends some time killing the Empire's soldiers, impersonating at least one governor, killing at least one dragon, and working his way toward the capital.
-While in Rus, the Homeland corresponding to real-world Russia, he kills three knights that are magically connected to Baba Yaga; the fact that their decapitated heads keep talking alerts Blue to the fact that she is still alive in Fabletown.
+While in Rus, the Homeland corresponding to real-world Russia, he kills three knights that are magically connected to Baba Yaga; the fact that their severed heads keep talking alerts Blue to the fact that she is still alive in Fabletown.

-During the Emperor's bimonthly public address, Blue impersonates a peasant so that he can get close enough to decapitate the Emperor.
+During the Emperor's bimonthly public address, Blue impersonates a peasant so that he can get close enough to kill the Emperor.
 This reveals that the Emperor is only a giant puppet, like the wooden soldiers who'd attacked Fabletown.
 The Snow Queen encases Blue in a block of ice, trapping him.
 He wakes up without any of his magical equipment, imprisoned in Geppetto's cabin.
-He offers Geppetto, who still holds some affection for his first-carved son, Pinocchio's body to revive in exchange for two demands and one request: The full story behind the Empire's rise, an audience with the real Red Riding Hood, and a chance to speak to Pinocchio after his revival, respectively.
+He offers Geppetto, who still holds some affection for his first-carved son, Pinocchio's body to revive in exchange for two demands and one request: the full story behind the Empire's rise, an audience with the real Red Riding Hood, and a chance to speak to Pinocchio after his revival, respectively.
 When Red Riding Hood arrives, Blue discovers that woman he had met during "The Last Castle" was, like Baba Yaga, an impostor and spy.
 The true Red Riding Hood has never met him before.
 A heartbroken Blue calls the Witching Cloak to him, slays Geppetto's guards, and escapes back to Fabletown.
 Pinocchio, again intact but now under a loyalty spell to Geppetto, does not come with him.
 Blue does bring along the true Riding Hood, whom he feels is no longer safe in Geppetto's lands.

 Although the Fabletown community believes that Blue had stolen the Vorpal Sword and Witching Cloak, in actuality Blue had been sent on a secret mission by Prince Charming and has used the Witching Cloak's infinite storage space to store books from every library he'd come across.
-He brings Fabletown hundreds of volumes containing valuable maps and intelligence.
-Unfortunately, Charming is unwilling to make this knowledge public, so Blue has to stand trial.
+He brings Fabletown hundreds of volumes containing valuable maps and intelligence, but Charming is unwilling to make this knowledge public, so Blue has to stand trial.
 He is sentenced to two years of hard labor at the Farm.
-Rose Red, the Farm's administrator, considers him a hero and takes a very loose interpretation of "hard labor."
+Rose Red, the Farm's administrator, considers him a hero and takes a very loose interpretation of hard labor.

 Blue leads the construction of Bigby's house in Wolf Valley and serves as Bigby's best man when he marries Snow.
 Blue nurtures romantic feelings for Rose.